zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/elements/captcha.md

 ## reCAPTCHA Element

-The reCAPTCHA element integrates [Google reCAPTCHA](https://developers.google.com/recaptcha) free service that helps protect websites from spam and abuse.
+The reCAPTCHA element integrates [Google reCAPTCHA](https://developers.google.com/recaptcha) service that helps protect websites from spam and abuse.
 The integration only requires you to drop the element in any Form Area, choose the reCAPTCHA version, and set the site keys obtained in the [reCAPTCHA Admin Console](#recaptcha-admin-console).

 [image]